-Temporary protection measures recommended will vary with each project and connection detail however principles will include at least all of the following:
+Temporary protection measures recommended will vary with each project and connection detail, however must include the following:

-- Protecting horizontal elements, floor joints and/or gaps from weather with selfadhesive, vapour permeable wrap (ie - Wraptite SA) or use of construction tents - protecting exposed elements with an adequate volume of coating designed for the exposure time or use of temporary high performing vapour permeable & UV limiting wraps (ie - Traspir 110) - shielding connections, millings and other pockets that can house/trap rainwater with temporary shields.
-See Diagram 6 & 7 as an example - encapsulate as soon as feasible through installation of facades and levels/roof above - avoid installation of cover plates, plugs, capping or other preventors of moisture run-off until building envelope is installed and members are at the permanent equilibrium moisture content - plan for and programme in an allowance for finishing sanding and coat/s once building is enclosed
+- Protecting horizontal elements, floor joints and/or gaps from weather with selfadhesive, vapour permeable wrap (i.e. - Wraptite SA) or use of construction tents. - Protecting exposed elements with an adequate volume of coating designed for the exposure time or use of temporary high performing vapour permeable & UV limiting wraps (ie Traspir 110). - Shielding connections, millings and other pockets that can house/trap rainwater with temporary shields.
+See Diagram 6 & 7 as an example. - Encapsulation of timber as soon as feasible through installation of facades and levels/roof above. - Avoiding installation of cover plates, plugs, capping or other preventors of moisture run-off until building envelope is installed and members are at the permanent equilibrium moisture content. - A time and cost allowance for finishing sanding and coat/s once building is enclosed.